Companies Start Implanting Microchips Into Workers' Bodies

 Re: (Score:2)

 Finally!
-The restroom problem is solved (Score:2)
+The restroom problem is solved (Score:4, Funny)

 At long last, we can figure out which jerk is using all the toilet paper and clogging the plumbing.
 As a bonus we can improve employee health!

 Dear employee: We have noticed that you are using an average of 9.8 squares of toilet paper per wipe, and wiping an average of 19 times, 3.2 seconds per wipe, four times per day, and yet only spend an average of 6.4 seconds at the sink.
 And by the way, using your right hand for that is just nasty.
-Please report to the Employee Wellness center for voluntary tips on
+Please report to the Employee Wellness center for voluntary tips on how to wash your hands and increase your fiber intake.

 Easy (Score:2)